krakozaure/brain_dump/README.md

 $ brain_dump -c
 ```

-- Dump a note without any configuration.
+- Dump a note without any configuration or any template.

 Notice: if no configuration is found, the tool will print a log message
 explaining that the default configuration will be used.